How to Evaluate Employee Potential | Thomas.co

 Current or past performance is not an accurate marker for future success.
 Psychometric assessments, on the other hand, can offer more pertinent insight on talent, determination and ability to lead.
 These kinds of assessments, combined with a talent management strategy, can identify the traits which are instrumental in identifying high potential employees (otherwise known as HiPos) and which ensure the long-term prosperity of your business.

-Understanding how to recognise talent, nurture it, and then retain it, is crucial for organisational success.
-Psychometric testing of various types, from behavioural assessments to aptitude and emotional intelligence, can help you to understand the intricacies of behaviour and personality present across your business.
+Understanding how to recognize talent, nurture it, and then retain it, is crucial for organizational success.
+Psychometric testing of various types, from behavioral assessments to aptitude and emotional intelligence, can help you to understand the intricacies of behavior and personality present across your business.
 That also helps with keeping employees happy and your business running successfully.
 Evaluating employee potential ensures you are objectively identifying the leaders of tomorrow.

 How to evaluate employee potential: the key markers